Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ### Pater Familias

-* The title of "Pater Familias" may be confirmed onto select Members, qualifications and requirements for such title to be outlined in the Bylaws.
+* The title of "Pater Familias" may be conferred onto select Members.
+Qualifications and requirements for such title shall be outlined in the Bylaws.
-* The title of "Pater Familias" cannot be denied to any individual on basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.
+* The title of "Pater Familias" cannot be denied to any individual on the basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.